ibm-cloud-docs/ContinuousDelivery/toolchains_integrations.md

  c.
 Type the name of the Rational Team Concert process template to use to create the project.

-1. To track the deployment of code changes for the project by creating tags and comments on work items, select the **Track deployment of code changes** check box.
+1. To track the deployment of code changes for the project by creating tags and comments on work items, select the **Track deployment of code changes** checkbox.
 1. Click **Create Integration**.
 1. From your toolchain, click **Rational Team Concert** to open the Rational Team Concert dashboard that you configured.